-4. Email Opens – It is also a EMail Marketing Metrics called ‘Open Rate’ which tell you by how much percent your email gets open.
+4. Email Opens – It is also an Email Marketing Metrics called ‘Open Rate’ which tell you by how much percent your email gets open.

 5. Email Clicks – This is also an Email Marketing metrics which tells you after opening your email who clicks on it which is called Click-Through Rate.

-6. Form Completions – You can use you marketing automation tool to measure how many forms get completed with valid information.
+6. Form Completions – You can use your marketing automation tool to measure how many forms get completed with valid information.